 Contests, fads, and publicity stunts—such as flagpole sitting, aeronautical shows, and beauty pageants—were tremendously popular.

 But not everyone approved of the new fashions or dance steps.
 “Social dancing,” wrote a female evangelist in the Portland Oregonian, “is the first step toward hell.
 The modern dance cheapens womanhood.”
 (P. 41, This Fabulous Century, VolTime-Life, Books, New York, 1969.)

-Of course, in 1924, Prohibition was in effect so party-goers would have brought their own bootleg liquor or moonshine.
-I did not know, until I started doing research, the difference between a bootlegger and a moonshiner.
+Of course, in 1924, Prohibition was in effect so party-goers would have brought their own bootleg liquor or moonshine to a dance at the Jefferson.
+I did not know until I started doing research, the difference between a bootlegger and a moonshiner.
 I thought the terms were interchangeable, but they’re not.
 A bootlegger smuggled name-brand liquor into the country to resell it illegally.
 A moonshiner manufactures illegal liquor.